dcompiler/rotir/README.md

-# rotir
+# roctir
-Rochester (implementation of) transformer in Rust.
+Re-implementation of Collins' transformer in Rust.
 It has a second acronym R2PT: Rochester Rust (implmementation of) pretrained transformer.